LordSudo/my-blogsite/content/blog/Oski Lab.md

 ---
 ## Prologue — Into the Shadows

 In the endless chess game between defenders and adversaries, sharpening one's edge is a ritual as old as the hunt itself.
 Seeking to refresh my threat intelligence tradecraft, I turned to CyberDefenders, a playground for digital detectives, and selected a case that promised just the right dose of malice: Oski.
+[Access it from here](https://cyberdefenders.org/blueteam-ctf-challenges/oski/)

 Beneath its name lay the fragments of a malicious campaign, waiting to be pieced together — a puzzle designed to challenge both observation and deduction.
 What began as an exercise would soon unravel into a tale of compromise, command, and control.